SEO Launch Pack – One Off

 Commercial Value – Final Note

 One last thing worth noting in terms of commercial value.
-I’ve been asked a lot why the, but the problem is that that search a lot of it is going to be irrelevant because if somebody is nationally searching for children’s parties, they’re not even going to be in Brisbane.
-So if you were to take twenty-four, twenty-five million people in Australia and say well okay how many people are in or near Brisbane?
-Well say 10% (being generous), so of the people searching for children’s parties 10% of them are in or near Brisbane, sort of ignoring that location thing, only a small proportion are going to be relevant and then even Brisbane itself is pretty big.
+I’ve been asked a lot why these, the problem is that a lot of organic keywords are going to be irrelevant because if somebody is nationally searching for “children’s parties” or just “search engine optimisation”, they’re not even going to be in Brisbane may not have any intention of hiring a Brisbane SEO.
+Example: Take twenty-five million people in Australia and say well okay how many people are in or near Brisbane?
+Well say 10% (being generous), so of the people searching for children’s parties only 10% of them are in or near Brisbane, sort of ignoring that location customisation/personalisation for a moment, only a small proportion are going to be relevant and then even Brisbane itself is pretty big.

 How many of those people in Brisbane are really going to be within striking distance of the Gabba in this case well a very small proportion again.
 So the relevance really does play a part in terms of which keyword can be right for you and I’ve certainly had clients rank for Brisbane wide keywords and they’ve just turned around and gone, no I’m not driving all over the city, I’m not doing that and then we’ve let the keyword go and we focused much more on lowdown stuff.